 The most important aspect of controlling OCD is ignoring it.
 Treat it as an annoying friend.
 Ignore its calls, emails, and voicemails.
 Whenever it tells you to do something crazy, tell OCD how you feel about it and how ill you think of it.
 Write it a nasty letter and insult it as much as you want.
 But always make it clear to it that you will not give in to its ridiculous requests.

 OCD has largely left my life now.
 But it still makes a comeback every now and then.
 It shows up with its ridiculous, whiny voice, and tests me with a small, but preposterous request.
 And just like an annoying friend, if I give in to that small request, it will start asking bigger, more preposterous things.
 My advice?
 Don't listen to its request, regardless of how minute and small it seems.
 Sometimes, OCD asks me to check if I locked my door, or if I unplugged my iron, even though I know I did.
 I kick the thought out, and smile while telling OCD "I am bigger and better than you.
 You can't live without my help.
 So die, idiot, die!!!"

-The fight With OCD
+The Fight With OCD